brokenhappy/kotlinhax.shadowroutines/ui/coroutines-guide-ui.md

 it means that you need an appropriate _coroutine dispatcher context_ that confines the coroutine execution to this main UI thread.

-In particular, `kotlinx.coroutines` has three modules that provide coroutine context for different UI application libraries:
+In particular, `kotlinhax.shadowroutines` has three modules that provide coroutine context for different UI application libraries:

-* [kotlinx-coroutines-android](kotlinx-coroutines-android) -- `Dispatchers.Main` context for Android applications.
+* [kotlinhax-shadowroutines-android](kotlinhax-shadowroutines-android) -- `Dispatchers.Main` context for Android applications.
-* [kotlinx-coroutines-javafx](kotlinx-coroutines-javafx) -- `Dispatchers.JavaFx` context for JavaFX UI applications.
+* [kotlinhax-shadowroutines-javafx](kotlinhax-shadowroutines-javafx) -- `Dispatchers.JavaFx` context for JavaFX UI applications.
-* [kotlinx-coroutines-swing](kotlinx-coroutines-swing) -- `Dispatchers.Swing` context for Swing UI applications.
+* [kotlinhax-shadowroutines-swing](kotlinhax-shadowroutines-swing) -- `Dispatchers.Swing` context for Swing UI applications.

-Also, UI dispatcher is available via `Dispatchers.Main` from `kotlinx-coroutines-core` and corresponding implementation (Android, JavaFx or Swing) is discovered by [`ServiceLoader`](https://docs.oracle.com/javase/8/docs/api/java/util/ServiceLoader.html) API.
+Also, UI dispatcher is available via `Dispatchers.Main` from `kotlinhax-shadowroutines-core` and corresponding implementation (Android, JavaFx or Swing) is discovered by [`ServiceLoader`](https://docs.oracle.com/javase/8/docs/api/java/util/ServiceLoader.html) API.
 For example, if you are writing JavaFx application, you can use either `Dispatchers.Main` or `Dispachers.JavaFx` extension, it will be the same object.